getgud-io/cpp-getgud-sdk/README.md

 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36
+* `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36 chars
 * `position` - X,Y,Z coordinates of player at the moment of action.
 * `rotation` - PITCH, ROLL rotation of player view at the moment of action.

 #### Attack Action

-To add an attack action to a match, use the `SendAttackAction()` function:
+To add a Attack Action to a match, use the `SendAttackAction` function.
+An Attack action is any attempt to attack, for example: fire shot, throwing granade, or any other action that may result in damage.
+Though Attack action is not bound to damaging anyone, it is an attempt to cause Damage, not the Damage itself.

 ```cpp
 bool SendAttackAction(std::string matchGuid,